pretix/pretix-docs/docs/trust/accessibility.md

 - Select payment providers that provide good accessibility support.

-- When embedding the [widget](../guides/widget.md), make sure that the CSS styling on the embedding website does not interfere with the accessibility and make sure that the users path to the widget is also accessible.
+- When embedding the [widget](../guides/widget.md), make sure that the CSS styling on the embedding website does not interfere with the accessibility and make sure that the user's path to the widget is also accessible.

 ## Declaration of accessibility